-The AZX Series® of AC power sources are cooled by drawing in air through the front and out at the top of the cabinet.
+These power sources or loads are cooled by drawing in air through the front and out at the top of the cabinet.
 Do not place the cabinet in a manner that blocks the free flow.
 Allow a minimum of 3 feet / 1 meter free of obstructions in front of the cabinet to prevent overheating.

-Note: Refer to section 5.11 on page 80 for instructions on air filter maintenance.
+Note: Refer to section 5.11 on page 83 for instructions on air filter maintenance.